Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Videos.md

 You’ll learn how to use the Player Input Manager component to enable multiple players to control different characters in a local multiplayer setup.
 We’ll demonstrate this with examples, including a local co-op setup, a split-screen configuration, and a two-player scenario.

 **Link**: https://drive.google.com/file/d/1tzhJT6uEhMdAjHiydrRJNgq37_k6Ir62/view?usp=sharing

-> [!NOTE]
-> Different types of Action have different value types, and so have different methods to access their value, which is why you see `.ReadValue<Vector2>()` used to read a 2D axis, and `.IsPressed()` to read a button state, in the example above.
->
-> If you create more than one Action with same name in different Action Maps, you must specify the Action Map and the Action Name separated by a `/` character when using FindAction.
-For example: `InputSystem.actions.FindAction("Player/Move")`